The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 A vector index is a data structure built alongside the embeddings table that allows the database to find the K nearest vectors (nearest neighbours search) to a query without scanning every row.
 The extension provides two index types:

-Both index types require the embedding column to have an explicit declared dimension, for example vector(1024).
-A bare vector column with no dimension annotation cannot be indexed — pgvector needs to know the fixed size to build the index structure.
+Both index types require the embedding column to have an explicit declared dimension, for example vector(1024). pgvector cannot index a bare vector column with no dimension annotation — it needs to know the fixed size to build the index structure.

-Both index types also require an operator class: a setting that declares which distance metric the index is built for.
+Both index types also require an operator class — a setting that declares which distance metric the index targets.
 That choice must align with how you query.
 Embedding models usually output unit-normalised vectors, where direction carries meaning and magnitude is fixed at 1.
 For those, cosine distance is the right metric — semantically similar texts have vectors pointing in similar directions, so cosine distance is small.
-On the other hands, Euclidean distance (L2) measures straight-line distance and on unit-normalised vectors it is equivalent to cosine.
-On unnormalised data it mixes direction and magnitude in a way that rarely matches what one would like to obtain from semantic search.

 Causes of Silent Full-Table Scans